 It forces owners to balance aggression with frugality and brings a whole new aspect of strategy to the equation.

-Too often in other public fantasy football money leagues, excellent players are left on the bench because the starting lineup simply is not expanded enough to fit those free agents or late-round gems that you expertly acquired.
+Too often in other public fantasy football leagues, excellent players are left on the bench because the starting lineup simply is not big enough to fit those free agents or late-round gems that you expertly acquired.

-Here at Apex, we believe small, shallow starting lineups sometimes allow lazy, unskilled, or uninformed owners to win because it allows a much higher margin for error.
+Here at Apex, we believe small, shallow starting lineups too frequently allow unskilled or uninformed owners to win because it allows a much higher margin for error.

 Being competitive at every position in the lineup favors the skilled and well-researched owner – something Apex successfully strives for.